In this video, you will calculate the total amount you will pay for loans of different amounts.

 A smaller monthly payment is always the best, right?

 Check this out: If you extend the loan to five years instead of three, the monthly payment decreases substantially.

-That’s over 400 dollars more than you would have paid if you financed the car for 3 years, and over ten percent of the principal loan amount!!
+That’s more than 400 dollars more than you would have paid if you financed the car for 3 years, and over ten percent of the principal loan amount!

 As with cell phones and housing options, decisions about car loans are not the same for everyone.